Clairvaux MacKillop College

 Clairvaux MacKillop College is a Roman Catholic co-educational secondary school located in Upper Mount Gravatt, a suburb in the south side of Brisbane, Queensland, Australia.
 With a student body of over 1300, the school was founded in 1986 by the amalgamation of Clairvaux College and the MacKillop Catholic College.
-It houses the Edmund Rice Centre, which is used for the education of learning impaired students.

 History

 Clairvaux College was founded by the Christian Brothers in 1966 as a Catholic all-boys secondary school with Brother Surawski as principal.
 In 1971 it was decided that the all-girls Catholic secondary school St Joseph's College be moved from its current location in Holland Park to the site adjoining Clairvaux College and be renamed Mackillop College.
 Sister Margaret Mary Campbell was the first principal.
 Both schools operated as separate colleges until 1984, with some sharing of classes, teaching staff, and sports facilities.
 A decision was made to amalgamate the two colleges and full integration occurred in 1988 with the co-educational school renamed to Clairvaux MacKillop College.